WendellAdriel/laravel-validated-dto-docs/basics/transforming-dto-data.md

 // }
 ```

+### Custom transforming
+If you want to build your own DataTransformer, you can use `buildDataForExport()` to retrieve the validated data with your custom mappings.

 ## Transforming Nested Data

 Be aware that when transforming the DTO, all the properties are also going to be transformed: